 Material produced by other parties

-The administrators of the Tyosuojelu.fi online service are not responsible for the accessibility of materials produced by third parties.
-Such content includes, for example, the online forms for the preliminary notifications on asbestos demolitions and construction created by the KEHA Centre and linked to the service as well as the documents produced by the Ministry of Social Affairs and Health as a part of the website, such as market surveillance decisions.
+The administrators of the Tyosuojelu.fi website are not responsible for the accessibility of materials produced by third parties.
+Such content includes, for example, the web forms for the preliminary notifications on asbestos demolitions and construction created by the KEHA Centre and linked to the service as well as the documents produced by the Ministry of Social Affairs and Health as a part of the website, such as market surveillance decisions.
 The service providers are responsible for the accessibility of such content.

 Feedback on accessibility